jebas/connect-pg/Readme.md

 	* *[pgtap](http://pgtap.org)* TAP style testing framework for PostgreSQL databases.
 * **Development**
 	* *[jasmine-node](https://github.com/mhevery/jasmine-node)* The BDD style testing framework for JavaScript.

+##Feature List

+* Create or update session information.
+* Retreive information stored for the session.
+* Delete the information for a session.
+* Count the total number of active sessions.
+* Delete all session information.
+* Automatically delete session information that has expired.

 ## Installation

 1. **Setup PostgreSQL to Use Passwords to Log In**